How to Install MongoDB 8.0 on Amazon Linux 2023 (Step-by-Step Guide)

 bindIp: 0.0.0.0

-Once you update the configure file, you must allow inbound traffic to your EC2 instance on the MongoDB port (default: 27017) from your local machine.
+Once you update the configuration file, you must allow inbound traffic to your EC2 instance on the MongoDB port (default: 27017) from your local machine.

 After that, you can connect using MongoDB Compass by creating a connection using the following connection string